PAIDiPaidThis.com

 How to pay less

-- Ask for an itemised quote covering the anaesthetic, x-rays, extractions and aftercare so you can compare practices fairly.
+• Ask for an itemised quote covering the anaesthetic, x-rays, extractions and aftercare before you agree to anything, so you can compare practices on the same terms.

-- Request a written prescription for any take-home pain relief or antibiotics and order online, where medicines are often 50 to 60% cheaper.
+• Ask for a written prescription for take-home pain relief or antibiotics and buy it online rather than at the practice, where the same medicine is often 50 to 60% cheaper.

-- Book regular dental checks so problems are spotted early, since treating one tooth is far cheaper than a full-mouth clearance later on.
+• Book regular dental checks so problems are caught early.
+A single extraction is far cheaper than the multi-tooth clearance that neglect eventually forces.

 Common questions